jasonmp85/bluekai_middleware/README.md

 end
 ```

-You can catch `BlueKaiMiddleware::HTTPError` for all errors, or pick
+You can rescue `BlueKaiMiddleware::HTTPError` for all errors, or pick
 between `BlueKaiMiddleware::ClientError` for 400-class errors and
 `BlueKaiMiddleware::ServerError` for 500-class ones.
 All errors provide
 the response body and status as attributes and have the standard HTTP